the tattoo

 2015, the year Nansensu began.

-She entered the washitsu with her Chanel perfume lingering in the air.
-In one motion, her Valentino heels abandoned, Burberry trench and pantyhose surrendered, jewelry stripped to a single ring.
-She slid into a yukata, tightened the obi, and knelt before me.
-Her warmth spilled into the unheated room.
-Her movements so fluid it felt like ritual.
+She entered the washitsu quietly.
+Chanel perfume lingered and faded.
+Valentino heels were left at the door.
+A Burberry trench and pantyhose were shed without ceremony.
+Jewelry reduced to a single ring.
+She slipped into a yukata, tightened the obi, and knelt.
+The room was unheated.
+Her warmth filled it anyway.
+The way she moved felt less like posing than preparation, almost ritual.

 That is where photography stopped being memory.
-It became a mirror.
-A mirror that reflects the self we dare not reveal.
+It became a mirror for the self we dare not reveal.